MicrosoftDocs/microsoft-365-docs/microsoft-365/lighthouse/m365-lighthouse-delegated-access-overview.md

 - **Template:** Name of the GDAP template assigned to the customer tenant.
 - **Security groups:** Number of security groups associated with the customer tenant.
 - **Start date:** Date of the oldest GDAP relationship with the customer.
-- **Expiration date:** Date of the next-expiring GDAP relationship request.
+- **Expiration date:** Date of the next-expiring GDAP relationship.
 - **Tags:** Tags associated with the customer tenant.

 In the list of customer tenants, expand each tenant to show the active and pending GDAP relationship requests.
-After a customer approves a GDAP relationship request, you can select the relationship request from the list to open the relationship details pane to view the following information:
+After a customer approves a GDAP relationship request, you can select the relationship request from the list to open the relationship details pane and view the following information:

-- All security groups and GDAP Entra roles associated with the tenant.
+- All security groups and GDAP Microsoft Entra roles associated with the tenant.
-- A summary of all GDAP Entra roles associated with the tenant.
+- A summary of all GDAP Microsoft Entra roles associated with the tenant.

 The Relationships tab also includes the following options: